codeforamerica/streetsearch/README.md

 # TODO:

-Currently this only works in Mesa, AZ (because our street data from the Census Bureau is currently only in that area).
-It shouldn't be hard to make this work for other places.
-Pull requests welcome.
+Would you like to see your city in here?
+Please post in the "issues" section.

 # Setup:

-1. Run `make` in the data directory to build the database of local roads.
-If you want this to work outside of Mesa, set the Makefile's PLACEID to the correct ID for your place of interest in the Census Reporter (http://censusreporter.org).
+1. Run `make database` in the root directory to build the database of local roads.
+This currently defaults to setting up manhattan.
+Set the Makefile's PLACEID to the correct ID for your place of interest in the Census Reporter (http://censusreporter.org).

+  You can use TIGER, like so: make tiger_tables TIGERID="06075" PLACEID="16000US0667000" #san francisco city Or you can use Metro-Extracts like so: make metro_tables

 2. If on Heroku, you can run `make database_push` to push to your heroku app.
 Note that to use PostGIS extension, you'll need to get a premium level heroku postgres addon.